gwu-libraries/scholarspace-hyrax/README.md

         % sudo apt-get install postgresql

-* Create of backup of the existing Fedora instance (If one exists)
+* (Optional - if creating a new repository skip this step) Create a backup of the existing Fedora instance

         % sudo mkdir /opt/fedora_backups
         % sudo chown -R tomcat7:tomcat7 /opt/fedora_backups